edyrkaj/edyrkaj/README.md

 hi, i'm [Eledi Dyrkaj](https://e-soft.al/), a passionate full stack web developer and a freelance software engineer from Albania. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-also, I am one of the founders at [Gilded Finance](https://gilded.finance)
+also, I am one of the founders of [Gilded Finance](https://gilded.finance)

 <img align="right" alt="GIF" src="https://github.com/edyrkaj/edyrkaj/blob/main/coding.gif?raw=true" width="500" height="320" />